hmrc/translation/README.md

 # Process
  1. Create application, using Play i18n, with text in Messages file(s)
  2. Run **Message to Csv** conversion, to create a csv file, from the English Messages file.
- 3. Convert the csv file to a spreadsheet, using your favourite spreasheet application.
+ 3. Convert the csv file to a spreadsheet, using your favourite spreadsheet application.
 You may need to adjust column widths, to make the file more readable.
  4. Send spreadsheet to translators.
  5. Receive spreadsheet back, with translations populated.
  6. Using your favourite spreadsheet application, export the spreadsheet to csv, using __TABs__ to separate fields.